 In the current HADDOCK2 web server, prior to submitting a run users can download all pre-processed parameters and input data.
 Having an option to launch a local version of HADDOCK directly from those processed parameters would be nice.

 In HADDOCK2.X we have introduced coarse-graining based on the Martini v2.2 force field.
-This feature is currently not available in HADDOCK3 and will need to be reimplemented.
-Further it would be interesting to investigate if a more flexible coarse-graining scheme would be possible (e.g. to have a coarser representation of molecules than the 4 to 1 mapping of Martini)
+This feature is currently not available in HADDOCK3 and is being reimplemented.
+We also plan to provide support for the latest Martini force field.

 PMX offers a solution for creating hybrid structures and topologies for amino and nucleic acid mutations.
 This is made possible through pre-existing atom mapping schemes between the residues.
 These mappings form mutation libraries that depend on the force field being used.
 As new force fields are constantly being developed, it is crucial to keep the mutation libraries up to date.
 One of the main objectives of PMX’s development is to automate the process of generating mutation libraries and promptly update them whenever new force field versions are released.
 In addition, the latest PMX development includes support for the latest protein force fields, namely Amber14sb and Charmm36m.